Being a tester in the software industry, is a big responsibility, just like:

-So testers, don’t just focus on finding bugs but understand bigger picture in terms of quality of product.
+So testers, don’t just focus on finding bugs but understand the bigger picture in terms of quality of a product.

-Cannot stop myself by sharing that humorous quote, someone had sent earlier –
+Cannot stop me by sharing that humorous quote, someone had sent earlier –

 “Software testers always go to heaven; they’ve already had their fair share of hell.”